Firefly Value Partners Sends Letter to Gulfport Energy Corporation Board of Directors

 Dear Members of the Board,

-Firefly Value Partners, LP (“Firefly” or “we”) manages funds that, together with affiliates, collectively beneficially own 8.1% of the outstanding common stock of Gulfport Energy (“Gulfport” or the “Company”).
+Firefly Value Partners, LP (“Firefly” or “we”) manages funds that, together with affiliates, collectively beneficially own 9.9% of the outstanding common stock of Gulfport Energy Corporation (“Gulfport” or the “Company”), making it the Company’s largest active stockholder.

 Firefly Value Partners, LP